 How helpful is telehealth?

 Most research shows that telepsychology is about as effective as in-person psychotherapy.
-However, some therapists believe that something is lost by not being in the same room.
-For example, there is debate about a therapist’s ability to fully understand non-verbal information when working remotely.
+However, some providers believe that something is lost by not being in the same room.
+For example, there is debate about a provider’s ability to fully understand non-verbal information when working remotely.

 How do I schedule a telehealth appointment?

 Our scheduling process is very similar to our original system.
-Please call our office (319) 358-6520.
-Our office staff are also working remotely, and so please leave a message.
-We will get back to you within 24 hours to help you with the process.
-Many patients also schedule directly with their therapist upon completion of their sessions as well.
+Please call our office at (319) 358-6520 or email us at email@example.com.
+Clients may also schedule directly with their provider upon completion of their session.

 Can I use a phone or tablet?

 Yes.
 Our platform, Zoom, works well on phones, tablets, and computers.
-To use it on your phone or tablet, you will have to download the Zoom App from the App store.
+To use it on your phone or tablet, you will have to download the ZOOM Cloud Meetings application – it is free.

-Please refer to this page for our Telepsychology Informed Consent.
+Please refer to this page for our Informed Consent for Telepsychology.
 If you have questions at any time, please do not hesitate to contact us.